jaydeep-work/LIME-SAM/README.md

 # Results
-*all the images used in bellow figure can also be found in 'results' folder.
+*all the images used in below figure can also be found in 'results' folder.

 ![](results/LIME-SAM-explaination1.png?raw=true "Title")